 Review in brief: Pikmin Short Movies will be familiar to anyone who has played the Pikmin series of games (especially Pikmin 2) but non-fans won't get the full experience.
-I'd only recommend it if you're a fan of the series already, and even then it's hardly worth watching more than once.
+I'd only consider watching it if you're a fan of the series already, and even then it's not really recommendable.
 It isn't bad, but it can't be said to be as clever or whimsical as the games themselves.

 Apparently Shigeru Miyamoto came up with the idea to make these shorts to explore the game's characters in ways that would be difficult in an actual game.
 Despite this Olimar isn't given any character outside of being the guy directing the Pikmin sometimes.
 Aside from a couple of enemies and the research pod (who also don't do anything besides the basic role they have in the game), the only characters we're left with are the Pikmin themselves.

 So the exploration is with the Pikmin, right?
 You could say that, and the shorts definitely focus on them, but there isn't a whole lot of character exploration with them either.
 After watching you'd be able to make a few bullet points regarding the base characteristics of the Pikmin as a whole, but hardly anything could be said about the individual types.
 Their basic abilities are shown (and the white Pikmin can spit corrosive acid for some reason) but there isn't any character behind it.
 A blue Pikmin could wake up as a yellow Pikmin one day and it wouldn't act any different than it had before the change, or at least we'd be led to believe that after watching this.
 If building characters beyond the games was the purpose of this, then it didn't achieve its goal in the slightest.